The Green Goblin (with the Jupiter Mod)

 In fact – the whole reason I bought the damn thing was because I wanted to sell off my Roland JX-3P, which had no modification for MIDI and therefore was (annoyingly) always stuck in OMNI mode (meaning, any note data that was sent out, on any channel, would be heard by my JX-3P).
 Only a MIDI patchbay could make it useable in my studio.
 So of course I did the sensible thing and bought the System-8.
 Only… the System-8 didn’t really match my expectations and did not sound very much like my JX-3P.
 My JX-3P sounds very ‘beefy’ and thick and there are a lot more high frequencies that come through.
 I’ve gotten a lot of flak for this on my video where I demonstrate differences.
 I MUST be doing something wrong.
 Well, at a minimum, I know how to create a PWM sound on my JX-3P and it sounds much better than it does on my System-8 (the JX-3P PWM goes through zero, but the Jupiter-8 Plug-out also goes to zero but has this ugly glitchy sound too, if you create PWM using the same method as on the JX-3P, using sync).
 The resonance on the JX-3P Plug-Out is also not similar, as it develops an ear-splitting whistle-y sound.
 So unfortunately, now I have two synths when I only needed one.
 The System-8 is great not for the JX-3P Plug-Out (although sounds I create and match between the original and Plug-Out DO sound similar), it’s great for a lot of other reasons.
 See below for my video comparison of the System-8 JX-3P and a real JX-3P.

-The internal System-8 engine is really interesting, with a bunch of filters that I find difficult to describe (sideband filters???) but also beneficial.
+The internal Roland System-8 engine is really interesting, with a bunch of filters that I find difficult to describe (sideband filters???) but also beneficial.
 I can create sounds that are just not normal using the System-8 filters alone.
 These are certainly a highlight of the synthesizer.
 I think if I could create 4 instances of the System-8, that might be worth it alone.
 In fact, the System-8 is really the highlight of the synthesizer.
 I should warn you that replacing your vintage synthesizer with the System-8 may leave you feeling like a Ringwraith… always searching for the original.
 I could be wrong.
 I know someone who sold their Kiwi Juno 106 after buying a System-8, but they’re probably mentally stronger than I am.

 Things to like about the System-8